svikashk/docs/guide/default-board.md

 - From the pop-up, select a board that you want to set as default board.

-__Note:__ Only Boards added in a project can be set as a default board for a Feature.
+__Note:__ Only Boards added in a squad can be set as a default board for a Feature.

 - Click on <b>Set default</b> button.